 \begin{theorem}[Dynamic gain] The angular velocity only saturates in the region $\mathcal{S}=\{\bm{g} \mid \|\bm{p}-\bm{p}_\delta\|<\rho\}$, when the gain in \eqref{proportional} is specified by

 where $\bar{k}_\omega$ is the user-defined maximum gain and $k(r_\delta)$ is a continuous nonlinear function satisfying

 \end{theorem} \begin{IEEEproof} See Appendix~\ref{appendix_S}. \end{IEEEproof}

 \begin{remark} The proposition that the angular velocity does not saturate persistently can be verified with a counter example.
 Assume that the angular velocity saturates all the time, which requires the robot to stay in $\mathcal{S}$.
 Since the target configuration $\bm{g}_d\notin \mathcal{S}$, the linear velocity satisfies $v_x>v_{min}\ge0$.
-In this case, the robot moves on a circle with radius $\rho$ since $\left|\omega\right|=\bar{\omega}$ and $\kappa=\left|\bar{\omega}/v_x\right|=\bar{\kappa}=1/\rho$.
-However, such a circle cannot be contained within $\mathcal{S}$ since $\mathcal{S}$ itself is an open circular region with radius $\rho$.
+In this case, the robot moves along a circular arc with radius $\rho$ since $\left|\omega\right|=\bar{\omega}$ and $\kappa=\left|\bar{\omega}/v_x\right|=\bar{\kappa}=1/\rho$.
+However, such a circle cannot be contained within $\mathcal{S}$, as $\mathcal{S}$ is itself an open circular region with radius $\rho$.
 This implies that the robot will leave $\mathcal{S}$ even when its angular velocity persistently saturates, which contradicts with Theorem~\ref{thm dynamic gain}.
 Above discussions further imply that the robot leaves the region $\mathcal{S}$ and the saturation only occurs in finite time. \end{remark}